Joselacerdajunior/find-it/README.md

 After, downloading open the `client` direcotiry in the project and run the following commands:

 ### To run the project
-To install the dependencies
+- To install the dependencies `npm install`
-- `npm install`

-To run de project.
-Make sure to start the Android or iPhone emulator.
+- To run de project, make sure to start the Android or iPhone emulator `npm start`
-- `npm start`

 ## Authors